Term Life Insurance in Australia - What Does it Cover and Do You Even Need it?

-- Choice of premium structure - stepped or level premiums: Your term life insurance premium rates will vary depending on the premium structure that you have chosen.
+- Choice of premium structure - stepped, level premiums or hybrid: Your term life insurance premium rates will vary depending on the premium structure that you have chosen.
 Stepped premiums are very affordable at the start of your policy, however, they will increase overtime as you get older.
 Level premiums stay at a specific rate and will not change regardless of your age.

 - What sacrifices can I make to afford insurance?